Uji City Botanical Park: The Must-Go Flower Spot in Kyoto

 The park is divided into three zones: spring, summer, and autumn.
 Various plant exhibitions and weeping cherry blossom illumination are held each year.

-Uji City Botanical Park’s foliage usually start changing its color in early November, with the autumn color the most vivid from mid to late November.
-The Fall Foliage festival is held when the colors peak.
+Uji City Botanical Park’s foliage typically begins to change colour in early November, with the autumn colours being at their most vivid from mid to late November.
+The Fall Foliage Festival is held when the colours are at their peak.

-In summer, a Lotus Viewing Party (観蓮会) is held at Ogura Pond (巨椋池), where about 80 types of lotus are found.
-Moreover, even a firefly viewing session (蛍ナイター/ホタル撮影会) is on from late May to early June!
+In summer, a Lotus Viewing Party (観蓮会) is held at Ogura Pond (巨椋池), where about 80 types of lotuses can be found.
+Moreover, even a firefly viewing session (蛍ナイター/ホタル撮影会) is open from late May to early June!

 Tips:

 ☛ The best lotus viewing time is from the early morning to around 10 am.
-The best photography time is between 7 and 8 am.
+The best time for photography is between 7 and 8 am.

 ☛ Because various types of lotuses are planted, the lotus season at Uji City Botanical Park lasts for a month.